 How to Make an Academic Poster

-Before even writing your publication, be sure that you discover which journal you intend to publish in.
-For this, consider 1)your intended audience, 2)journal aims & scope, 3)reputability of the journal, and 4)publication fees, if applicable.
-Choose the journal that best fits all of these criteria for your purposes.
-Journal websites should outline specific sections and formatting that must be used for its publications.
-Tailor your draft to strictly fit these guidelines.
+Select the journal that best fits all these criteria for your purposes.
+Journal websites outline specific sections and formatting that must be used for its publications.
+Your draft should strictly fit these guidelines.
 Also, be sure that you know the journal’s citation/referencing style.
 See Citation Styles Guide | Examples for All Major Styles for help.

 Use these articles to help you increase your publication chances and impact: